yeofra/slate/source/includes/_authentication.md

 response = request.post(url, data=json.dumps(parameters))
 ```

 > Make sure to replace `username`  and `password` with your username and password.
-The above command returns a JSON structure like this
+The above command returns a JSON structure like this:

 ```json
 {